Adiele Afigbo: Early career

 On obtaining the PhD, Afigbo was appointed a lecturer in history, a position he held for two years before fleeing to the University of Nigeria, Nsukka in the wake of the Nigerian civil war.
 During the duration of hostilities, he served in the Directorate for Propaganda of the Ministry of Information, Republic of Biafra.
 He resumed his interrupted academic duties after the war, and rose on the academic ladder – from Lecturer to Professor in 1972, thus reaching the top of his profession after only five years.
 A year after attaining to professorship, he was appointed the Head of the Department of History and Archaeology.
 The year after, he became also the Dean of the Faculty of Arts.
-On more than one occasion he held the Directorship of the Leo Hansbury Institute of African Studies.
+He was acting Director of the Leo Hansberry Institute of African Studies, University of Nigeria from 1971 to 1972.
+He was substantive Director of the same Institute from 1989 to 1992.
+During his tenure as Director, he organised seminars which contributed to the academic growth of those who attended.
 He held the following public appointments among others – pioneer Director of Research at the National Institute for policy and Strategic Studies, Kuru, Jos; Commissioner first for Education and then for Local Government in the Government of Imo State; Chairman of the Michael Okpara College of Agriculture, Umuagwo in Imo State and Sole Administrator of the Alvan Ikoku College of Education, Owerri.
-He has also was awarded an Honorary Member of the Historical Association of Great Britain, Fellow of the Historical Society of Nigeria, the Nigerian National Order of Merit, the Fellowship of the Nigerian Academy of Letters.
+He was also awarded an Honorary Member of the Historical Association of Great Britain, Fellow of the Historical Society of Nigeria, the Nigerian National Order of Merit, the Fellowship of the Nigerian Academy of Letters.
 His traditional chieftaincy titles include Ogbute-Okewe-Ibe, Ogbuzuo, and Olaudah.